swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 Make sure that on 'Sales Team', and 'Sales Rep', expand is set to Horizontal.

 Next, move in Category and Product into the first two cells of the third row.
-Set expand to horizontal.
+Set expand to Horizontal.

 Add 'Gross Amount' to the bottom cell of the second column.

 ![](screenshots/add-gross-amount-dimension.PNG)

 Next, move 'Category' and 'Product' into the first two cells of the third column.
-Make sure expand on both is set to horizontal.
+Make sure expand on both is set to Horizontal.

 ![](screenshots/move-in-category-and-product.PNG)